ANCSLEEP BLOG

 • Experience less REM sleep

-• More awakenings during sleep cycle during the night
+• Experience more awakenings during sleep cycle during the night

-It is for these reasons that older tend to report less satisfaction with and resorative feelings from their night time sleep.
+It is for these reasons that older individuals tend to report less satisfaction and restoration from their nighttime sleep.
 Factors that affect these changes in sleep stages are:

 • Increase in medications